By Alex Vikoulov

 Designing the ethics and value scaffolding for AGI cognitive architecture remains a challenge for the next few years.
 Ultimately, AGIs should act in a civilized manner, do "what's morally right" and in the best interests of the society as a whole.
 AI visionary Eliezer Yudkowsky has developed the Coherent Extrapolated Volition (CEV) model which constitutes our choices and the actions we would collectively take if "we knew more, thought faster, were more the people we wished we were, and had grown up closer together."

-Once designed, pre-packaged, upgradable ethical behaviour subroutines with access to the global database of historical precedents, and later even "the entire human lifetime experiences", could be instantly available via the Global Brain architecture to the newly created AGIs.
+Once designed, pre-packaged, upgradable ethical behavior subroutines with access to the global database of historical precedents, and later even "the entire human lifetime experiences", could be instantly available via the Global Brain architecture to the newly created AGIs.
 This method for "initiating" AGIs by pre-loading ethical and value subroutines, and regularly self-updating afterwards via the GB network, would provide an AGI with access to the global database of current and historical ethical dilemmas and their solutions.
 In a way, she would possess a better knowledge of human nature than most currently living humans.

 I would discard most, if not all, dystopian scenarios in this case, such as described in the book "Superintelligence: Paths, Dangers, Strategies" by Nick Bostrom.
 While being increasingly interconnected by the Global Brain infrastructure, humans and AGIs would greatly benefit from this new hybrid thinking relationship.
 The awakened Global Mind would tackle many of today's seemingly intractable challenges and closely monitor us for our own sake, while significantly reducing existential risks.